kuk1song/FeedMeJD/README.md

 4.  **Repeat for 3-5 more jobs** you're interested in (the more, the better!)
 5. Click the pet again (or the extension icon) to open your **Skill Gallery**
 6. Explore your hidden blueprint across all 4 visualization styles 🎨

+> Need a refresher?
+The [video walkthrough](https://www.youtube.com/watch?v=3SPL8l4uTYs) shows each step in action.

 > **💡 Pro tip**: Analyze jobs from the same industry or role type to get the clearest skill patterns!